Hyptec SSR: Overview

 The Hyptec SSR was first previewed by the GAC Enpulse electric roadster concept, revealed at Auto China in Beijing in September 2020.

 On September 14, 2022, GAC revealed on Weibo that a new sports car and Aion brand logo would be revealed the following day at an event called GAC Aion Brand Day.
 On the 15th, the Hyptec SSR was revealed wearing the Aion brand's new logo.

 The Hyptec SSR will have starting price of RMB 1.3 million (~US$186,000) while the Hyptec SSR Ultimate model will start at RMB 1.7 million (US$244,000).
 Production and deliveries of the car began in October 2023.
 As of March 2023, the production line is started, and some units of Hyptec SSR were made.

 In December 2023, GAC Aion launched the Hyptec SSR in Thailand as Chinese-built left-hand drive version only.
 However, the first SSR delivery in Thailand took place on December 9, 2024.
 It is also the first official SSR delivery outside China.

 Specifications

 The Hyptec SSR Ultimate Track model has a 0-100 kph time of 1.9 seconds while standard Hyptec SSR has a 0-100 kph time of 2.3 seconds.
-The standard Hyptec SSR uses a mid-motor, rear-wheel-drive layout while the Hyptec SSR Ultimate has a mid-motor, four-wheel-drive layout.
+The Hyptec SSR Ultimate has a mid-motor, four-wheel-drive layout.